 Our curriculum is designed to stimulate intellectual curiosity while providing the necessary foundation for future academic success.
 In the lower grades, students are encouraged to develop the independent thinking and social skills that allow for easier transitions as they continue along their academic journey.
 Our junior high program, from grades six to eight, emphasizes the skills required for high school.
 A variety of extracurricular activities outside the classroom provide for further academic, physical and social development.

 Pre-K 3 children interact in an environment of sharing and cooperation where a variety of activities are designed to increase attention span and improve problem-solving skills.
 Emphasis is placed on social and emotional development as well as learning an awareness of God.
-This class runs from 9:00 am to 11:30 am and offers 3 options: Tuesday/Thursday, Monday/Wednesday/Friday, or Monday through Friday
+This class runs from 8:30 am to 11:30 am and offers 3 options: Tuesday/Thursday, Monday/Wednesday/Friday, or Monday through Friday.
+Extended day options are offered.

 The social, emotional, intellectual and physical needs of the early childhood learner builds upon the foundation from Pre-K3 with more structured academic work.
 Mathematical and number concepts are reinforced.
 This class meets five mornings.
 An additional extended-day program from 11:30 am until 3:00 pm is also offered.

 KINDERGARTEN, GRADES ONE AND TWO

 Kindergarten is a full five-day program.
 A day in the classroom includes academic work sessions, developmental play, and enrichment with one or more special programs in computer, art, Latin, library and physical education.
 Students are also introduced to an awareness of God.
 While academics are stressed, plenty of time is allowed for learning through free play and exploration.